All of our captains are Coast Guard certified.

 Matt began his professional maritime career when he moved to the US Virgin Islands on a whim in October 1999.
 He landed his first job as mate on a parasail boat and quickly fell in love with life on the water.
 In 2007, with 200 Ton Masters license in hand, he left the Virgin Islands to begin a career on ships.
 Starting out aboard NOAA research vessels he continued to build his sea time, gaining experience on offshore supply vessels and cable-layers before ending up at his current home away from home, a 750ft car carrier.

-He holds USCG 1600 Ton Master and Unlimited Chief Mate licenses and when he’s not at sea you can find him on his paddle-board somewhere around Bainbridge Island.
+He holds USCG 1600 Ton Master and Unlimited Chief Mate licenses and when he’s not at sea you can find him on his paddle-board somewhere around Bainbridge Island, or aboard client’s new boats instilling confidence in a calm, measured manner.